Pierre-François Basan: Biography

 The knowledge he acquired in the course of his business made him a much sought-after expert for estate sales, auctions, and the writing of catalogues.
 In 1767, he published one of the first Dictionary of Engravers, which was revised and reissued in 1789, the year he retired from business; his wife, Marie, having died the year before.
-His two sons, Antoine-Simon-Ferdinand and Henry-Louis succeeded him and kept his company operating until 1809.
+His two sons, Antoine-Simon-Ferdinand and Henri-Louis succeeded him and kept his company operating until 1809.